amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ## TL;DR — Result

-In our final configuration (λ = 100), **EWC stays above 88% average accuracy across all 10 tasks** (88.6% at task 10), matching the paper's headline result, while remaining at or above the SGD+dropout baseline at every task.
+In our final configuration (λ = 100), **EWC stays above 80% average accuracy across all 10 tasks** (88.6% at task 10), matching the paper's headline result, while remaining at or above the SGD+dropout baseline at every task.
 Our Fisher-overlap experiment (Figure C) reproduces the paper's key finding: dissimilar tasks share little in the early layers but converge to near-identical overlap (~0.999) in the deeper, output-facing layers.

+> **Scope:** This replication covers the **MNIST experiments only** (Figures 2A, 2B, and 2C).
+The Atari 2600 reinforcement-learning experiments from the paper were not reproduced.

 ---